heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Hi!
-I'm a Ph.D.
-Candidate at the [Hussman School of Journalism and Media](http://hussman.unc.edu/), Univeristy of North Carolina at Chapel Hill.
-I'm also a graduate affiliate with the [Center for Information, Technology, and Public Life (CITAP)](https://citap.unc.edu/).
-I'll be joining [the department of Journalism, University of Massachusetts Amherst](https://www.umass.edu/journalism/) as an Assistant Professor of Media Law and Ethics starting September 2024.
-[It's official!](https://www.umass.edu/journalism/news/journalism-announces-hiring-heesoo-jang)
+I'm an [Assistant Professor of Media Law and Ethics](https://www.umass.edu/journalism/news/journalism-announces-hiring-heesoo-jang) in [the department of Journalism, University of Massachusetts Amherst](https://www.umass.edu/journalism/).
+I earned my Ph.D. from the Hussman School of Journalism and Media, University of North Carolina at Chapel Hill.
+I'm a faculty affiliate with the [Center for Information, Technology, and Public Life (CITAP)](https://citap.unc.edu/)

-I am a multidisciplinary scholar who studies artificial intelligence ethics and platform governance.
-I am passionate about my research because of its implications for equity and democracy.
+My research explores artificial intelligence (AI) ethics and platform governance, particularly in relation to journalism and public relations.
+These professions hold the power to hold institutions accountable, expose corruption, amplify marginalized voices, and shape public understanding in ways that promote equity and inclusion.
+As AI and digital platforms increasingly influence how information is produced and shared, I am committed to examining their ethical implications, especially their impact on equity and the democratic values that journalism and public relations are designed to uphold.

+I am particularly concerned about the disproportionate harms that these technologies and digital spaces pose to historically marginalized communities, including women, people of color, and those in [the Majority World](https://dl.acm.org/doi/abs/10.1145/3584931.3608439), with the understanding that marginalization takes different forms across contexts.

 ### 👉 Op-eds